Giuliani is disbarred in New York as court finds he repeatedly lied about Trump's 2020 election loss

-NEW YORK (AP) — Rudolph Giuliani, the former New York City mayor, federal prosecutor and legal adviser to Donald Trump, was disbarred in the state on Tuesday after a court found he repeatedly made false statements about Trump's 2020 election loss.
+NEW YORK (AP) — Rudolph Giuliani, the former New York City mayor, federal prosecutor and legal adviser to Donald Trump, was disbarred in New York on Tuesday after a court found he repeatedly made false statements about Trump's 2020 election loss.

-A New York appeals court in Manhattan ruled that Giuliani, who had already had his New York law license suspended in 2021 for false statements he made after the election, is now "disbarred from the practice of law, effective immediately, and until the further order of this Court, and his name stricken from the roll of attorneys and counselors-at-law in the State of New York."
+The Manhattan appeals court ruled Giuliani, who had his New York law license suspended in 2021 for making false statements around the election, is no longer allowed to practice law in the state, effective immediately.

+“The seriousness of respondent’s misconduct cannot be overstated,” the decision reads.
+Giuliani “flagrantly misused” his position and “baselessly attacked and undermined the integrity of this country’s electoral process.”

+“In so doing, respondent not only deliberately violated some of the most fundamental tenets of the legal profession, but he also actively contributed to the national strife that has followed the 2020 Presidential election, for which he is entirely unrepentant,” the court wrote.

+A Giuliani spokesperson, Ted Goodman, said the man once dubbed “America’s mayor” will appeal the “objectively flawed” decision.
+He also called on others in the legal community to speak out against the “politically and ideologically corrupted decision.”

-Giuliani’s attorney Arthur Aidala said they were “obviously disappointed" but not surprised by the decision.
-He said they “put up a valiant effort” to prevent the disbarment but "saw the writing on the wall.”
+Giuliani’s attorney Arthur Aidala was more measured, saying his legal team was “obviously disappointed” but not surprised by the decision.
+He said they “put up a valiant effort” to prevent the disbarment but “saw the writing on the wall.”

 The court said in its decision that Giuliani "essentially conceded" most of the facts supporting the alleged acts of misconduct during hearings held in October 2023.
 Instead, the decision said, he argued that he "lacked knowledge that statements he had made were false and that he had a good faith basis to believe the allegations he made to support his claim that the 2020 Presidential election was stolen from his client."